-If your fee status is unclear, once you have applied, our international admissions team will send you a fee status questionnaire. we use UKCISA guidelines to determine student fee status.
-Click here to find out more.
+If your fee status is unclear when you apply, our international admissions team will send you a fee status questionnaire.
+We use UKCISA guidelines to determine student fee status.
+Find out more.

-No, you must pay half of your payable tuition fee before you are able to enrol.
-This means that your payment must reach the university before 22 January, so you don’t miss the deadline for enrolment.
-You must not use the bank transfer method if you are making a payment close to the enrolment deadline, you must pay online instead.
+You must pay half of your payable tuition fee before you are able to enrol.
+Your payment must reach the university before 27 September so you don’t miss the deadline for enrolment.
+If you are paying close to the deadline, please pay online rather than using the bank transfer method.

 In light of the current UK government restrictions, we have extended our fees policy and guidance to include refunds for international students who have started their course but are subsequently unable to get a visa.

 If you have already paid 50% of your payable tuition fee before the enrolment deadline of 27 September, you should be able to enrol as soon as the payment reaches the University bank account.

 - If you have paid online, or via Western Union: Please allow at least two days for online payments to be credited to your student account before you try to access the enrolment task again.

 - If you have paid by bank transfer: Payments by bank transfer take longer to arrive in the University’s account so please email proof of payment to firstname.lastname@example.org.
 Please note you need to do this only once.